Theropoda: Diet and teeth

 Theropods exhibit a wide range of diets, from insectivores to herbivores and carnivores.
 Strict carnivory has always been considered the ancestral diet for theropods as a group, and a wider variety of diets was historically considered a characteristic exclusive to the avian theropods (birds).
 However, discoveries in the late 20th and early 21st centuries showed that a variety of diets existed even in more basal lineages.
 All early finds of theropod fossils showed them to be primarily carnivorous.
 Fossilized specimens of early theropods known to scientists in the 19th and early 20th centuries all possessed sharp teeth with serrated edges for cutting flesh, and some specimens even showed direct evidence of predatory behavior.
 For example, a Compsognathus longipes fossil was found with a lizard in its stomach, and a Velociraptor mongoliensis specimen was found locked in combat with a Protoceratops andrewsi (a type of ornithischian dinosaur).
+This was likely caused by a sand dune blowing over the two animals mid combat, resulting in fossilization.

 The first confirmed non-carnivorous fossil theropods found were the therizinosaurs, originally known as "segnosaurs".
 First thought to be prosauropods, these enigmatic dinosaurs were later proven to be highly specialized, herbivorous theropods.
 Therizinosaurs possessed large abdomens for processing plant food, and small heads with beaks and leaf-shaped teeth.
 Further study of maniraptoran theropods and their relationships showed that therizinosaurs were not the only early members of this group to abandon carnivory.
 Several other lineages of early maniraptorans show adaptations for an omnivorous diet, including seed-eating (some troodontids) and insect-eating (many avialans and alvarezsaurs).
-Oviraptorosaurs, ornithomimosaurs and advanced troodontids were likely omnivorous as well, and some early theropods (such as Masiakasaurus knopfleri and the spinosaurids) appear to have specialized in catching fish.
+Oviraptorosaurs, ornithomimosaurs and advanced troodontids were likely omnivorous as well, and some theropods (such as Masiakasaurus knopfleri and the spinosaurids) appear to have specialized in catching fish.

 Diet is largely deduced by the tooth morphology, tooth marks on bones of the prey, and gut contents.
 Some theropods, such as Baryonyx, Lourinhanosaurus, ornithomimosaurs, and birds, are known to use gastroliths, or gizzard-stones.

 The majority of theropod teeth are blade-like, with serration on the edges, called ziphodont.
-Others are pachydont or phyllodont depending on the shape of the tooth or denticles.
+Others are pachydont or folidont depending on the shape of the tooth or denticles.
 The morphology of the teeth is distinct enough to tell the major families apart, which indicate different diet strategies.
 An investigation in July 2015 discovered that what appeared to be "cracks" in their teeth were actually folds that helped to prevent tooth breakage by strengthening individual serrations as they attacked their prey.
 The folds helped the teeth stay in place longer, especially as theropods evolved into larger sizes and had more force in their bite.